CoaXioN-Games/coplay/README.md

 ## Prerequistes

 ### Updating the Steamworks SDK
-A more updated Steamworks SDK than the one that comes with the Source SDK is required to use Coplay, If you haven't already updated your mod's version you can find the latest download that works with [here](https://partner.steamgames.com/downloads/steamworks_sdk_160.zip).
+A more updated Steamworks SDK than the one that comes with the Source SDK is required to use Coplay.

+Steamworks SDK version above [157](https://partner.steamgames.com/downloads/steamworks_sdk_157.zip) require more work to implement into the Source SDK, if you wish to use the [latest](https://partner.steamgames.com/downloads/steamworks_sdk_160.zip) you need to

-If your mod still has references to `CSteamAPIContext`/`g_SteamAPIContext`/`steamapicontext` either replace them with the new global accessor equivelent (something like `steamapicontext->SteamFriends()->...` turns to `SteamFriends()->...`) or use the last version of the Steamworks SDK that still provides it, 159, found [here](https://partner.steamgames.com/downloads/steamworks_sdk_159.zip).
+1. Remove all references to `CSteamAPIContext`/`g_SteamAPIContext`/`steamapicontext` and replace with the new global accessor equivelent (something like `steamapicontext->SteamFriends()->...` turns to `SteamFriends()->...`.)

-Steamworks versions above 157 do not apear to work with the Source SDK by default, if neither of the above versions work for you the download for version 157 is [here](https://partner.steamgames.com/downloads/steamworks_sdk_157.zip).
-When a fix is confirmed to work this README will include it.
+2. Remove clientsteamcontext.(cpp/h) from client_base.vpc.

+3. Remove all calls to SteamAPI_Init().

+After you might have done that you can:

 1. Delete the `public/steam` folder of your mod's source tree and replace it with `public/steam` folder inside the downloaded zip, you're safe to delete the contained `lib` folder if you want.

 2. Replace the steam_api.lib and libsteam_api.so files found in `lib/public` and `lib/public/linux32` with the ones in the zip under the folder `redistributable_bin`.
 Make sure to copy the 32 bit versions.

 3. Rerun your VPC script and build.
+Any remaining errors are up to you to fix but the SDK doesn't have many by default.

 ### Fix host_thread_mode